MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 You can modify the layout of items by adjusting the properties on the items panel, or you can replace the default panel with another panel.

 > [!NOTE]
 > If you change ItemsPanel, do *not* disable virtualization.
 Both ItemsStackPanel and ItemsWrapGrid support virtualization, so these classes are safe to use.
 If you use any other panel, you might disable virtualization and slow the performance of the list view.
-For more information, see the list view articles under [Performance](/windows/uwp/debug-test-perf/performance-and-xaml-ui).
+For more info, see the list view articles under [Performance](/windows/uwp/debug-test-perf/performance-and-xaml-ui).

 This example shows how to make a ListView control lay out its item containers in a horizontal list by changing the [Orientation property](/uwp/api/windows.ui.xaml.controls.itemsstackpanel.orientation) of ItemsStackPanel.